agreatbush/zpm_pages.github.io/_pages/about.md

   - /about.html
 ---

-Hi, I am Min, Zeping.
-I received my Ph.D. in Computational Mathematics from Peking University, where I was advised by Academician Weinan E. Previously, I completed my Bachelor's degree in the BaiLing Honors Class at the School of Mathematical Sciences, Nankai University.
+I am Zeping, Min.
+I received my Ph.D. in Mathematics from Peking University, where I was advised by Weinan E. Previously, I earned my Bachelor's degree in the BaiLing Honors Class at the School of Mathematical Sciences, Nankai University.
 Since August 2024, I have been with DAMO Academy at Alibaba Group.

 My research interests include the mathematical foundations of large language models (LLMs), semi-supervised learning, and speech recognition.
-I am also interested in LLM-based autonomous agents.
+I am also interested in autonomous agents based on large language models.